 Tangy Redcurrant Jelly – No added Pectin!

-I have written a lot about how much I love redcurrants, those ruby coloured strands of beautiful summer berries.
-While I usually use them in baking, as they are so good within a Redcurrant Crumble Cake, they also make a brightly coloured and tangy Redcurrant Jelly, made with only two ingredients.
-That’s right, this recipe has NO added pectin.
-Redcurrants are naturally high in pectin so you can make this recipe with just fruit and sugar!
+I have written a lot about how much I love redcurrants, those ruby-coloured strands of beautiful summer berries.
+While I usually use them in baking, as they are so good in a Redcurrant Crumble Cake, they also make a brightly coloured and tangy Redcurrant Jelly, made with only two ingredients.

 If you are new to jelly making, redcurrant jelly is a great starting point as it is very forgiving.
 Redcurrants are naturally high in pectin, the gelling substance that allows jam to set.
-That means you are fairly much guaranteed a beautifully set jelly, without having to add extra ingredients.
+That means you are fairly much guaranteed a beautifully set jelly without having to add extra ingredients.

 When making jellies or jams your best friend is a sugar thermometer.
 This is because jam and jelly reach their setting point at 104.5°C/220°F. While it is possible to test for the setting point using cold plates and other visual clues, the most reliable way is to always the temperature.